mickymacirl/CI-P2-Fruit/README.md

 **Expected:**

-The game page should display You have won with the total flips of 41 moves and total time 53 seconds.
+The game page should display You have won with the total flips of 41 moves and a total time of 53 seconds.

 **Actual:**

-The game page displayed You have won with the total flips of 41 moves and total time of 53 seconds.
+The game page displayed You have won with a total flips of 41 moves and a total time of 53 seconds.

 ![Game Function test You win message](/assets/readme/wintestingrm.jpg)